 But also consider that the recruiting process can be overwhelming too.
 With more than 900 colleges to choose from, narrowing down that list to a manageable number can be daunting.
 Of course, you can use a number of metrics to knock that number down considerably such as focusing on a geographic area or only schools that offer the sport at the DI, DII or DIII level.

-NCSA (Next College Student Athlete) has been providing that assistance since 2000 to athletes in a variety of sports.
+NCSA College Recruiting has been providing that assistance since 2000 to athletes in a variety of sports.
 It was founded at that time by Chris Krause, who struggled with his own recruitment journey in the 1980s before he landed at Vanderbilt University.
-He is passionate about ensuring that today's athletes do not have to experience B difficulties that he did.
+He is passionate about ensuring that today’s athletes do not have to experience B difficulties that he did.
 As a result, NCSA has several resources for athletes to use in addition to an ever-expanding network of athletes and coaches.

 If you would like to be amongst the 24,000 NCSA athletes who commit to a college to play sports every year, make sure to fill out your free profile today and get your journey started now.
 This is especially encouraged if you are in high school as the recruitment process should start your freshman year, as soon as possible if you are a sophomore or later.
-If you have any questions, call 866 495-5172.